The AirPods Pro 2 are the new gold standard for Apple earbuds | CNN Underscored

 Bottom line

 After nearly a year, it might be time for me to put my beloved Beats Fit Pro in their case for good.
-The AirPods Pro 2 are the new gold standard for Apple headphones, offering superb sound quality. great battery life and some of the best active noise cancellation you can find on a pair of earbuds.
+The AirPods Pro 2 are the new gold standard for Apple headphones, offering superb sound quality, great battery life and some of the best ANC you can find on a pair of earbuds.
 Couple that with some smart quality-of-life upgrades to the case, controls and software experience, and these are about as good as it gets for folks with an iPhone.

 Still, if you’re an Apple user ready to join the ANC world for the first time, it’s hard to do better than the new AirPods Pro — almost as hard as it’ll be to hear the chaos of your daily commute.